PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - **Guardians:** Mutated creatures or corrupted plant life, transformed by the shard's power.
 - **Atmosphere:** Thick with malevolence, the air glows faintly purple from the shard's light, casting an unsettling pall over the area.

+### Its Kismet

+### Its Kismet
+**Kismet** is one of the personas of ***The Traveler***, the first hag to walk upon Eberron, born of the Age of Demons.
+Being the first, Kismet is so powerful her effect on the land is now worshipped as godhood.

+Kismet presents herself as a frazzled old half-elf woman, with a weak frame and loose skin.
+She claims her wagon, which is seen filled with various trade goods, lost a wheel, and that she needs help repairing it so she may continue her journey.

+She claims to be a seer, and offers her services in exchange for help.

+### Reading of Fate

+Bjorn's reading
+>  Ahh, the Bearwolf.
+The storm within you rages, your heart torn between duty and blood.
+Yes, I feel your fury, one that is matched only by the darkness that taints your brother's soul.
+And in the tidal forces of your anger lies a riptide of betrayal, confusion, and... grief.
+In time, he will know your pain, and your anger will be his fuel, for your destiny was forged in flame and storm long ago.

+Draven's reading:
+> A knight of many names, and yet you've barely begun to rediscover what any of them mean to you.
+The Knight's own mind betrays him, a Valiant sacrifice your curse and your savior.
+Your mind is shrouded in mist, your memories hidden to you.
+Its barely perceivable, but you know something is very wrong.
+Its as if a subtle noise that was comforting your ear has suddenly been snuffed out, its absence your only hint at its presence.
+Will the light of Siberys grant you divine clarity?
+Or has it already killed the knight, his body not yet informed?

+Geralt's reading:
+> The lost child, a wolf born of oak and stone, bird song and a quiet breeze your comfort, your solace, a second home created out of the destruction of another.
+The creations of man have ripped so much from you.
+Yes...
+I feel anger and disgust.
+But is it born only from what has been taken from you?
+Or is part of it from knowing, deep down, that your only chance of discovering why you lost everything lies in the story of your family's still-beating heart?

 ### Kobold Cave